Factorial Notation, Formula, and Basic Examples

 Two Ways to Evaluate the Factorial of a Number

-Start with the number 5, and count down until you reach 1.
+Start with the number 5, then count down until you reach 1.
 Then multiply those numbers to get the answer.

 Or, you may do it the other way around.
 Begin by counting from 1 until you reach the target number which in this case is 5.
 Multiply those factors to obtain the answer.